ilyas1python/Modeling-the-Probability-of-Corporate-Default-Using-Econometric-and-Machine-Learning-Methods/README.md

 > Zięba, M., Tomczak, S. K., & Tomczak, J. M. (2016).
 Ensemble boosted trees with synthetic features
 > generation in application to bankruptcy prediction. *Expert Systems with Applications*, 58, 93–101.

-If you use this work, please cite the paper (see `paper/bankruptcy_default.tex` for the full reference list).

-## License

-Released under the MIT License.
-The underlying dataset is distributed by the UCI Machine Learning Repository under its own terms.